mi-roh/wp-download-codes/README.txt

-Clone of https://wordpress.org/plugins/wp-download-codes/ with PHP 7 support, cleand log & optional custom role.
+Clone of https://wordpress.org/plugins/wp-download-codes/ with PHP 7 support, cleand log, optional custom role and some other little bug fixes.

 === Plugin Name ===
 Contributors: misanthrop